 Make sure your trees and shrubs go into the winter months with adequate moisture in the soil.
 The leaves may be off the plant during the dormant season, but the root system remains active all through the winter.
 When the soil moisture evaporates in the cold dry winter air the small fibrous roots will dry out and die.
 These small roots perform the bulk of the water and nutrient uptake for the plant.

 Fall cleanup can help with reducing certain diseases on trees and shrubs.
-You will never be able to completely remove all infected material, but reducing the amount of over wintering spores near the plant can be helpful for the following spring.
+You will never be able to completely remove all infected material, but reducing the amount of wintering spores near the plant can be helpful for the following Spring.

 Fall is a good time to inspect the tree for structural problems when leaves do not obscure the main branches.
 Trees with artificial supports, like cables and brace rods, should be inspected annually to determine if they are intact and evaluated to see if they need adjustments or replacement.
 At this time the tree can be evaluated to determine if trimming is required to reduce branch weight and wind resistance.

 Certain pests can be controlled with applications of horticultural oils during the dormant periods.
 Fall and spring are best times to apply these oil sprays because there are fewer leaves to block the materials from covering the pests.
 There are limitations for these applications.
 The temperatures need to be above freezing and some plant varieties nearby can be adversely affected by the over spray of the oil.

 Before you hide yourself away for the winter, take some time to give your trees a little help to make the long winter months more bearable.